 Why businesses should invest in strong brand narratives

-What makes a powerful brand narrative?
+What in your opinion makes for a powerful brand narrative?

 I see it as a compelling story which explains the unique characteristics of a business, including its personality, backstory and its reasons for being.
 A strong narrative will enable a brand to connect with clients and customers on an emotional level.
 This is extremely important since we tend to make decisions based on emotions rather than rationality.
 Of all the emotions, love, respect and desire are the most powerful.
 Strong brands will be aware of this and are able to create meaningful and authentic stories to stimulate these emotions.